divyanshu73/self-driving-simulation/README.md

-# Self Driving on Simulation
+# Self Driving Car on Udacity Simulation

-The purpose of this repository is to use a Nvidia model to control an autonomous car.
-The model uses image data as input and uses polynomial regression to predict the steering angle.
+The purpose of this repository is to implement the Nvidia `End to End Learning for Self-Driving Cars` paper and train a CNN model to control an autonomous car steering angle which further tested on Udacity Simulation.

 ## Videos showing Successful Model

 ### Autonomous Driving on New Track
 https://github.com/user-attachments/assets/5011269c-d500-4ca9-abb6-b59424664794

-## Behavioral Cloning
+## Model Training

-The file `Behavioral_Cloning.ipynb` does the following:
+The file `self_driving_model_training.ipynb` does the following:

 ### 1. Download, store, and clean data from manual drives